wang-q/genomes/groups/Bacillus.md

 # rm ASSEMBLY/check.lst
 bash ASSEMBLY/check.sh

-# Put the misplaced directory into the right place
+## Put the misplaced directories into the right ones
 #bash ASSEMBLY/reorder.sh
 #
-# This operation will delete some files in the directory, so please be careful
+## This operation will delete some files in the directory, so please be careful
 #cat ASSEMBLY/remove.lst |
 #    parallel --no-run-if-empty --linebuffer -k -j 1 '
 #        if [[ -e "ASSEMBLY/{}" ]]; then